mcagov/beacons-migration/README.md

 Please see the [Beacons Miro board](https://miro.com/app/board/o9J_lRB60BQ=/) for more information on the migration.

-# Running the migration

-Ensure you have authenticated with the AWS ECR registry before running the migration.
-See the [1Password vault](https://start.1password.com/open/i?a=WKJEETMC2BAHVAZN37G2IRW54U&v=flhuusyvvrhq3caiuqqxvnlije&i=nrufqva6ejfjljzji4xnvulpj4&h=madetech.1password.com) for more information.

-To run the migration locally copy the .env.migration configuration from the [1Password](https://start.1password.com/open/i?a=WKJEETMC2BAHVAZN37G2IRW54U&v=flhuusyvvrhq3caiuqqxvnlije&i=22vzwp3emjfkhjuxmqzfkzcqtu&h=madetech.1password.com) and then run the following:

-> ./run-migration.sh

 ## MAC setup

 Ensure python 3.5+ is installed